Schools & College

 Preparing practitioners to excel

-The Faculty of Health acts as the umbrella for a number of Schools at Dalhousie – Nursing, Health and Human Performance, Health Administration, Human Communication Disorders, Social Work, Occupational Therapy, Physiotherapy and the QEII/Dalhousie School of Health Sciences – as well as one college - Pharmacy - and one stand alone program: the Clinical Vision Science Program located at the IWK Health Centre.
+The Faculty of Health acts as the umbrella for a number of Schools at Dalhousie – Nursing, Health and Human Performance, Health Administration, Communication Sciences and Disorders, Social Work, Occupational Therapy, Physiotherapy and the QEII/Dalhousie School of Health Sciences – as well as one college - Pharmacy - and one stand alone program: the Clinical Vision Science Program located at the IWK Health Centre.
 We also have a number of diploma and certificate programs that are part of our Schools/College.

 Clinical Vision Science Program